remotesensorDJB/storymaps101/PITCHME.md

 ### The Plan
 - **The Five Minute Story Map!**
 - What are Story Maps?
-- Why should we use them?
+- Why use Story Maps?
 - Activity: Check out the Story Maps Gallery
 - How do we make Story Maps?
 - Some examples